Business Recapitalization Services

 By investing part of the proceeds back into the business, the owner retains up to 50% ownership and, in some cases, a majority share in the business.
 In addition to the continued benefits of ownership, the retained equity in the business ensures a financial stake for the owner in the future potential and profitability of the business.=

-The business will gain a financial partner, often referred to as a private equity group.
-These investors are experienced in assisting entrepreneurs to realize their ultimate and long-term goals for the business.
+In a recap, the business will gain an experienced financial partner, more often than not a private equity group.
+Such investors are experienced in helping entrepreneurs realize their ultimate and long-term goals for the business.
 Typically, they specialize in investing in industry specific, growth-oriented enterprises, which are most likely to provide maximum return on their investment.
 They are serious partners who are vitally interested in the potential of the business and committed to its long-term success.